Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 Anesthesia Errors

-Anesthesia is designed to ensure that you have no physical feeling during a procedure.
+Anesthesia is designed to ensure that you have no physical sensation during a procedure.
 It must be administered by a trained and competent individual.
-Too much, or too little anesthesia may result in complications that were not explained or anticipated.
+Too much or too little anesthesia may result in complications that were not explained or anticipated.

 When undergoing surgery, you should also be moved throughout the procedure to avoid being left in one position for too long.
 If not, you may develop a deformity or injury from being left too long in one position.